Article

 The state operates under a dual regulatory framework that combines federal HIPAA requirements with state-specific statutes providing additional patient protections.
 This framework applies to all licensed healthcare practitioners, hospitals, surgical centers, and other medical facilities throughout Florida.

-This article explains Florida’s medical record request laws, covering access rights, procedures, deadlines, fees, exceptions, retention rules, and available enforcement options.
+This article explains Florida's medical record request laws, covering access rights and procedures, deadlines, fees, exceptions, and retention rules.

 Legal Framework for Medical Record Requests in Florida